M0NsTeRRR/nixos-home/README.md

    sudo nixos-install
    ```

-7. Reboot (be sure to turn off secureboot as it's not configured yet but in setup mode to be able to enroll key)
+7. Reboot (be sure to turn off secureboot as it's not configured yet but in setup mode to be able to auto enroll key)

 8. Login with the root account and fetch the flake template